ToxicFrog/doom-mods/gzap/doc/new-wads.md

 ⚠️ In a few wads, this process produces rapid screen flashing.

-## Generating a new logic file
+## Generating a basic logic file

-The easy way to do it, if you are comfortable in the shell, is to use the `tools/ap-scan` script in this repo.
-If you're not, though, you can do it in uzdoom.
+The basic logic is the catalogue of all maps in the wad and what items and secrets they contain.
+In most wads, this is all that's needed to be playable.

-First, start up uzdoom with your wad (and, ideally, no other mods except GZAP)
+First, start up uzdoom with your wad (and, ideally, no other mods except UZAP)
 loaded:

     uzdoom -iwad doom2.wad -file DMONFEAR.WAD -file UZArchipelago-latest.pk3